Kyoto: My Bloodlines

 The front room and office was cramped and had a stone floor with the desk and chair in one corner, with overflowing files and tottering piles of square tins of dye against the wall.
 The other half of the room was raised and laid with tatami mats, but laden with flat cardboard boxes used for packing products.

 The stone floor led straight through the room to a narrow passage flanked by wooden screens with frosted glass panels to the right, which opened up into the raised small living room.
 Dusky pink carpet with a low wooden table sat in the middle, which also functioned as a kotatsu in the winter, and a small TV screen was placed in the corner.
-The big butsudan alter was next to it, where we would light a stick of incense, ring the bell, put our hands together and bow our heads to family members who had already passed.
+The big butsudan altar was next to it, where we would light a stick of incense, ring the bell, put our hands together and bow our heads to family members who had passed.
 Black and white portraits of my great grandfather and great grandmother hung overhead.

 The traditional Japanese dinner would be brought out from the tiny kitchen in the back and we would all squeeze around the low table, sitting on the floor and chanting itadakimasu before digging in.
 After dinner my oji would put on videos of Doraemon or Detective Conan that he had previously taped off the TV for us, and we would happily watch them while sipping bottles of Qoo and Calpis.